phillipsjs/phillipsjs.github.io/_posts/2018-03-13-the-psychological-representation-of-modality.md

 ## The paper itself

 I think of this paper as a kind of birth certificate for the emerging body of work on the psychological representation of modality.
 It's where we first wrote down the name and it gives some requisite acknowledgment of its (many) theoretical predecessors, including work by [Angelika Krazter](http://people.umass.edu/kratzer/)).
 I also think that there is an important way in which the paper poses more questions than it answers about the psychological representation of modality.
-All the same but I also think it outlines the nascent form of what some of those answers are going to look like in the next ten or so years.
+All the same, I also think it outlines the nascent form of what some of those answers are going to look like in the next ten or so years.

 The full paper, along with all of the relevant references, can be found here: